ydigikat/silicon-soundscapes/README.md

 For anyone who's ever fought with CPU cycles or interrupt latency while trying to generate audio, this is a liberating, if challenging, experience.

+## What's with the Name, Tulia?
+No reason.
+I just choose to name my audio projects with those used by Ancient Romans.

+Tulia was the daughter of the Roman statesman Marcus Tulius Cicero.
+Daughters typically took a feminine form of their fathers middle name (nomen gentilicium) which indicated the father's gens, a partriachal family line.
+So, Tulia from Tulius.
+Julia, from Gaius Julius Caesar is another famous example still in common use today.

+And with that, I shall spare you any further lectures on Ancient Roman history, another interest of mine.

+You can, of course, use whatever name you like.

 ## About My Hardware Design Skills

-While I've spent decades in embedded systems engineering, I approach FPGA design more like a jazz musician learning classical piano - enthusiastic but occasionally hitting the wrong notes.
+While I've spent decades in embedded systems engineering, I approach FPGA design more like a jazz musician dabbling with classical piano - enthusiastic but occasionally hitting bum notes.

-Professional FPGA designers might spot places where my design choices resemble using a screwdriver to hammer in a nail - functional, but not quite orthodox.
+Professional FPGA designers will spot places where my design choices resemble using a screwdriver to hammer in a nail - functional, but not quite orthodox.

-I'm an embedded software engineer who decided to venture into the hardware realm, armed with determination and just enough knowledge to be dangerous.
+You find me now, armed with determination and just enough knowledge to be dangerous.
 I looked at an FPGA and thought "How hard could it be?"
 (Narrator: It was harder than he thought.)

 This series documents my journey from bit-banging microcontrollers to wrestling with hardware description languages.